Header menu logo Deedle

 Windowing, chunking and pairwise

 Windowing and chunking are two operations on ordered series that allow aggregating the values of series into groups.
-Both of these operations work on consecutive elements, which contrast with grouping that does not use order.
+Both of these operations work on consecutive elements, which contrasts with grouping that does not use order.

 Sliding windows